Positive Actions Cards

 Organised into seven categories around the acronym of ACTIONS (active, calming, thinking, identity, optimising, nourishing and social interventions), these attractive and informative cards provide detailed suggestions of how to build new positive habits in your life.
 An essential resource for any positive psychology practitioner, these cards can be utilised in any coaching or training setting, in one-to-one or group work, or even for personal application.

-Product discription : 64 cards with instructions on how to use
+Product discription : 64 cards with instructions on how to use them.

 A few ideas on how to use the cards: